-24. Evidence submitted by you
+1.114 Evidence submitted by you

-- 24.1.
+- 14.1.
 You may (if you wish) submit a statement setting out your position and/or submit evidence in support of your appeal.
-These documents should be sent to the Hearing Secretary no later than two working days before the hearing. - 24.2.
+These documents should be sent to the Hearing Secretary no later than two working days before the hearing (five working days where the hearing relates to Professional or Research Misconduct) - 14.2.
 Your statement will be put into the hearing pack.
 The Panel Chair will consider any evidence that you submit under paragraph 32.1 above and will decide whether it is relevant.
 If the Panel Chair believes the evidence to be relevant, they will also ensure that this is added to the hearing pack.